BriteSnow/cloud-starter/doc/queue.md

 ## Notes

-- Right now, the cloud-starter code create a new `ioredis` client for each `getAppQueue` call, which could be optimized.
+- Right now, the cloud-bigapp code create a new `ioredis` client for each `getAppQueue` call, which could be optimized.
 - However, sharing of `ioredis` client will prevent a call to do a redis call (`.xadd`) if before it had a blocking call.
 Consequently, all queue are safer, for now, to have their own client until we have an API scheme that allows requesting a "add only" queue interface (i.e., without the `.next..` methods)